sjaulin/blog/README.md

 Clone git project and put all files from web folder to your web server documentRoot

 ## 3. Configure your environment
-- Modify config/environment.example.php with your config
+- Modify environment.example.php with your config
-- Rename file to config/environment.php
+- Rename file to environment.php

 ## 4. Dependencies & autoload
 ```